For studies starting in September 2015:

 How to make your DVD application:

-• You must complete both a CUKAS application (by 1st October) and also the DVD form which is available on request from email@example.com stating your Principal Study (instrument) and intended study programme (for example, MA).
+• You must complete both a CUKAS application (by 18:00 GMT on 1st October) and also the DVD form which is available on request from firstname.lastname@example.org stating your Principal Study (instrument) and intended study programme (for example, MA).
 Your recording with the DVD form must reach the Academy's Registry office by 1st November.
 Recordings sent to us without the DVD form will not be processed.

 • Please note that if you audition by recording, you will not normally be eligible for an entrance scholarship.

 • DVD applications submitted in CUKAS after 1st October will incur the late application fee, and recordings arriving at the Registry after 1st November will only be processed at the discretion of the relevant Head of Faculty.
 The Academy application fee paid to CUKAS will be refunded if the application is not processed.